CSC510-G35-Fall2022/SmartSpend2/README.md

 - <u>Feature</u> -> Add 'limit' feature to work as an alarm when spending exceed preset limits.
 - - Users can create limits on a daily, monthly, and yearly basis.
 - - When user adds an expense, all three limits are checked.
+- - Created a website for the user to manage their expenses.
+The Telegram bot and the website work simultaneously and update in real time.

 ## Demo
 https://user-images.githubusercontent.com/15325746/135395315-e234dc5e-d891-470a-b3f4-04aa1d11ed45.mp4